 To pay off loans early, do not touch your retirement funds.
-You may have kept it for the long run, and it may be accruing interests.
+You may have kept it for the long run and maybe accrued interest.
 Breaking that account to pay off the loan is not advisable.

 - Understand the pre-payment terms of your lender

-- Save as much as possible from your income so that you can make extra loan payments whenever possible
+- Save as much as possible from your income to make extra loan payments whenever possible.

 - Use bonuses and variable pay to pay off the EMI

-- Pay off personal loans before other loans as personal loans come with higher interest rates as compared to home or car loans
+- Pay off personal loans before other loans, as personal loans come with higher interest rates than home or car loans.

-- Understand your monthly expenses and other obligations before early repayment of your personal loan
+- Understand your monthly expenses and other obligations before the early repayment of your loan

-- Make sure not to dip on your savings and emergency funds to pay off your personal loan early
+- Make sure not to dip into your savings and emergency funds to pay off your loan early.

 - Do not overthink it.
-If you are in a hurry to close that loan quick, understand the terms, and make the decision
+If you are in a hurry to close that loan quickly, understand the terms, and make the decision.

-Early closure of the loan may not be something a borrower would think of when taking a loan.
-However, since the future is unpredictable, it is always wise to understand all the different aspects and weigh the pros and cons of pre-payment ahead of time so that you are not left clueless when left with a choice to close the loan quickly.
-Make an informed decision well in advance based on the points mentioned above before deciding to pay off your debt early.
+Early loan closure may be something other than something a borrower would consider when taking a loan.
+However, since the future is unpredictable, it is always wise to understand all the different aspects and weigh the pros and cons of pre-payment ahead of time so that you are aware when left with a choice to close the loan quickly.
+Make an informed decision based on the above mentioned points before paying off your debt early.